informatics-isi-edu/chaise/docs/user-docs/chaise-config.md

      showWriterEmptyRelatedOnLoad: false
      ```

- #### showFaceting
- If `true`, shows the faceting panel on the recordset app.
-   - Type: Boolean
-   - Default behavior: the faceting panel will not be available on recordset page
-   - Sample syntax:
-     ```
-     showFaceting: true
-     ```

  #### hideTableOfContents
  If true, hides the table of contents panel on the record app.
    - Type: Boolean